Middle & High School FAQ

 Thematic Lessons are expanded, 1.5-2 hour learning sessions that offer an opportunity for students to experience depth, relevance and interconnectedness within a thematic topic.
 Thematic Lessons are are offered in blocks that are typically 3-6 weeks in duration.
 Thematic Lesson presentations are not derived from a textbook, but are instead derived from primary source materials and presented through the teacher’s unique, authentic voice, and ensouled understanding of the subject matter.
 Thematic lessons often take place in alternate venues (outside the SOLA campus) that enrich the context and content of themes.
 For example- a civics and government theme might utilize the halls of local city or county governments and their surroundings; lessons during an art history theme might utilize local museums or the studios of artists.

-Academic Focus classes are offered in shorter, 30-45 minute sessions, 2-3 times per week, or through online platforms.
+Academic Skills classes are offered in shorter, 60-90 minute sessions, 2-3 times per week.
 Focus Classes often utilize textbooks or course-books, and provide secondary schooling academics through lecture, practice or independent work.
-Through focus classes, students will become comfortable with, and receive an authentic context for, more traditional classroom methodologies.
-Academic Focus Classes include math, language arts, foreign language.
+Through skills classes, students will become comfortable with, and receive an authentic context for, more traditional classroom methodologies.
+Academic Skills Classes include math, language arts, foreign language.

 Life Skills and Cultural Immersion